cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 python -m http.server
 ```

-- [ ] report month has been added to UI
+- [ ] Report month has been added to UI
-- [ ] find example of agency with no validation errors (avalon), with validation notices (santa clara), and with daily metric errors (sacrt)
+- [ ] Find example of agency with no validation errors (avalon), with validation notices (santa clara), and with daily metric errors (sacrt)

 ### Publishing to development website